IBM-ICP4D/cpd-diagnostics/README.md

 **Steps**

-Download the cli command suitable for your operating system from github https://github.com/IBM-ICP4D/cpd-diagnostics.git
+Download the cli command (using git clone for instance) suitable for your operating system from github https://github.com/IBM-ICP4D/cpd-diagnostics.git

 1. Execute the utility to collect **health metrices** information with following option